 Terra Hall firstname.lastname@example.org

-Christa DiMarco is an associate professor in the School of Critical Studies where she teaches art history and interdisciplinary humanities courses.
+Christa DiMarco is an associate professor in the School of Art where she teaches art history and interdisciplinary humanities courses.

 Her current research project explores Vincent van Gogh’s two-year stay in Montmartre, where he lived before heading to Arles.
 Her interests include urban planning, the rise of socialism, and commodities that indicate a class divide, like food, glass, and gas.
 This research has led her to consider the visual representation of revolutionary figures such as Louise Michel.